Sarah Kennedy (actress)

 Sarah Kennedy (born January 27, 1948) is an American actress who appeared in many popular television shows during the 1970s and early 1980s, including Rowan & Martin's Laugh-In.
 She was also an occasional guest on Match Game and The Tonight Show, and appeared in films such as The Telephone Book (1971) and The Working Girls (1974).

 Early life

-Born and raised in Coquille, Oregon, Kennedy graduated from Coquille High School and attended Oregon State University and San Francisco State University.
-Her first job was as a receptionist at a talent agency in New York City, which led to many commercial and acting roles.
+Born and raised in Coquille, Oregon, where her father was a doctor, Kennedy knew she wanted to be an actress from age five.
+Kennedy graduated from Coquille High School where she was a cheerleader and travelled around the country as a cheerleader clinic instructor.
+She attended Oregon State University and San Francisco State University, majoring in English and dance, and her first job was as a receptionist at a talent agency in New York City, which led to many commercial and acting roles.